 Lady Evelyn River is one of the best rivers in Ontario.
 The river and the region have it all that a wanderlust needs.

-Lady Evelyn Smoothwater Provincial Park which is located North of North Bay.
+Lady Evelyn Smoothwater Provincial Park is located north of North Bay.
 It is one of the most exciting locations to visit.

 Visitors can avail of the camping facilities here.
 A day’s visit here won’t be enough.
 Also, you can undertake hiking to explore the remote beauty of this place.
 You can wander and discover the stunning waterfalls in the region.
 The forests here are rich in wildlife.

 The region is promising for history lovers.
-One can spot the ancient pictographs that date back to First Nations people.
+One can spot the ancient pictographs that date back to the First Nations’ people.
 Enjoy the water-based activities here in the rapids of the river.
-Lady Evelyn River and the surrounding region is one of the popular destinations to visit.
+Lady Evelyn River and the surrounding region are popular destinations to visit.

 1. Ontario is a farmer’s dreamland!
 It has more than half of the highest-quality farmlands in Canada.
-It grows a variety of crops like apples, potatoes, and cash crops like soybeans and mixed grains.
+It grows crops like apples and potatoes and cash crops like soybeans and mixed grains.

 2. Ontario has more than 250,000 lakes!

-3. The word Ontario is derived from the Iroquois word meaning “beautiful water” or “beautiful lake”.
+3. Ontario is derived from the Iroquois word meaning “beautiful water” or “beautiful lake.”

-Q. What is special about the Moose River in Ontario?
+Q. What is unique about the Moose River in Ontario?

 Ans.
 The Moose River in Ontario has historical significance owing to the indigenous communities.
 Its role in hydroelectric power generation.
 Its status as a part of the Arctic Watershed adds to its importance.